-The Company evaluated the effect subsequent events would have on the financial statements through November 3, 2020, which is the date the financial statements were available to be issued.
+The Company evaluated the effect subsequent events would have on the financial statements through November 3, 2020, which is the date the financial statements were available to be issued, except for the reverse stock split discussed below.

 In October 2020, Melissa Epperly was elected to the Company's board of directors.